ec-europa/europa-component-library/src/website/src/pages/ec/components/icon/docs/usage.md

 - don't use icons to replace labels or navigation items
 - don't use when there are many elements on a page for which you want to use icons - leads to visual clutter, impedes scannability
 - if an icon is ambiguous in the context of your page then a text label is better

-## Notes

-### Accessibility

-- icons must be accompanied by labels
-- icons must have an ALT tag
-- icons must have a good contrast ratio to the background color